demobox/overthere-connection-checker/README.txt

  -protocol [CIFS_TELNET | CIFS_WINRM |  : The protocol: only SSH_SCP, SSH_SFTP,
  SSH_SCP | SSH_SFTP | SSH_SUDO]         : SSH_SUDO, CIFS_TELNET, CIFS_WINRM
                                           supported
+ -sudo-requires-pass [VAL]              : For connection type SSH_SUDO,
+                                          specifies whether the invocation of
+                                          'sudo -u <user> ...' will prompt for a password that needs to be transmitte d
  -sudouser VAL                          : For connection type SSH_SUDO, the
                                           user to use for command execution
                                           (sudo -u <user> ...)